 Federal and California laws impose restrictions on the utilization of net operating loss carryforwards and R&D credit carryforwards in the event of a change in ownership of the Company, which constitutes an "ownership change" as defined by Internal Revenue Code Sections 382 and 383.
 The Company experienced an ownership change in the past that does not materially impact the availability of its net operating losses and tax credits.
-Nevertheless, should there be an ownership change in the future, the Company's ability to utilize existing carryforwards could be substantially restricted.
+However, should there be an ownership change in the future, the Company's ability to utilize existing carryforwards could be substantially restricted.

 The Company provides U.S. income taxes on the earnings of foreign subsidiaries, unless the subsidiaries' earnings are considered indefinitely reinvested outside the United States.
-As of July 31, 2017, U.S. income taxes were not provided for on the cumulative total of \$35.6 million in undistributed earnings from profitable foreign subsidiaries.
-As of July 31, 2017, the unrecognized deferred tax liability for these earnings was approximately \$10.8 million.
+As of July 31, 2018, the Company has recorded a provisional estimate for U.S. income taxes on undistributed earnings from foreign subsidiaries of \$0.3 million.
+The Company may repatriate foreign earnings that have been taxed in the United States in the future to the extent that the repatriation is not restricted by local laws or there are no substantial incremental costs associated with such repatriation.